SPEECHCOG/metaeval_experiments/README.md

 python corpus_processing/create_input_features.py --corpus oc --audio_path path_zip_or_folder_with_audio_files --output_path path_h5py_output_file --corpus_info_path path_to_corpus_info
 ```

+Where `audio_path` is the path to the zip file `OLLO2.0_NO.ZIP` with the wav files.

 #### IVC corpus
 1. Create input features for model

 ```
 python corpus_processing/create_input_features.py --corpus ivc --audio_path path_zip_or_folder_with_audio_files --output_path path_h5py_output_file
 ```

+Where `path_main_folder_corpus` is the path to the folder with wav files of the Isolated Vowels Corpus.

 # Models
 We trained Autoregressive Predictive Coding (APC) and Contrastive